pob3541/Dynamics2023/READMEv2.md

 ## Description of the data and file structure

 To make replotting the figures as easy as possible a script entitled 'plotAllFigures.m' can be used as a guide to open scripts to plot specific figures (e.g., 'plotFigure2.m').
+All figures, except schematic figures (Figures 1, & 2a-c,g; Supplementary Figures 1, 8, 12a, 15a, & 20a) and Supplementary Figure 2, can be plotted in this manner.
+Data for replotting Supplmentary Figure 2 is available upon request (Dr. Chandramouli Chandrasekaran: cchandr1@bu.edu).

 ### Figure 2: Psychometric curves for the monkey, and RT and box plots